 Read more about each of these incredible cranes below, or jump straight to our infographic.

 Strongest Mobile Crane: Liebherr LTM 11200-9.1

 Mobile cranes are staples on nearly every construction site due to their portability and versatility.
-Easily assembled, highly customizable and very capable, mobile cranes enable small crews to lift substantial weight, speeding up the construction process significantly.
+Easily assembled, highly customizable, and very capable, mobile cranes enable small crews to lift the substantial weight, speeding up the construction process significantly.

 - Max load capacity: 1,200 tons

 - Telescopic boom length: 328 feet